-A reception in the Department of English and Film Studies, Humanities Centre Third Floor, follows the lecture on Friday.
+A reception in the Department of English and Film Studies, Humanities Centre Third Floor, will follow the lecture on Thursday.
 Everyone is welcome to these talks, which are aimed at the general public.